 A moderate cost of living and a strong work ethic are just two reasons that St. Joseph is a hub of the logistics and warehousing industry.
 Just 35 minutes from the Kansas City International Airport and located at the crossroads of two major interstate highways, St. Joseph offers a prime location for warehousing and distribution.
 Businesses are able to save time and costs related to transportation and logistics, and company managers appreciate the ability to build a relationship with the community.
 More reasons include available space, such as Eastowne Business Park, and competitive utility rates.
 Success stories include BMS Logistics, Nor-Am Cold Storage and Silgan Containers, among others.

 Retail thrives in our city, from cozy boutiques to well-known names.
 Downtown offers eclectic vintage shops, used books, home interiors and truly one-of-a-kind fashions.
 Across the city you’ll find an open door to well-known favorite establishments (Target, Best Buy, Starbuck’s and Sam’s Club for example).
-The airy and modern East Hills Shopping Center offers nearly 60 shops and dining options in and around the site.
+The airy and modern East Hills Shopping Center offers shopping and dining options in and around the site.
 You’ll also find a welcome mat at local favorites like Katherine’s Gifts, Jamie’s Secret Garden and Lanham Music … and so many more.
-Local campaigns like Shop St. Joe help boost the retail spirit.
+Local campaigns like Shop St. Joseph help boost the retail spirit.
 Come find out for yourself why we’re pretty proud of having “just about everything” without the traffic and the hassles of bigger cities.